TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 <img src='/HogInOpenCV/resources/arrowsDraw.png' width=800>

 # Observations
+I originally wrote all HOG logic as double[] hog array lists.
+I found that row shifting on a single dimentional array was fast to compute but error prone.
+Ultimately I abandoned it in favor of a slower but easier to reason about set of Value Object classes, containing the X,Y coordinates and the double[] hog value.
+This ran slightly slower but was much easier to see errors.
+This performance it did not matter in my case but in a production setting, this could be costly.

+I have not added image padding to the x or y axis.
+As a result, we can have partial blocks.
+You may want to add padding to the edge of the image to ensure multiples of 16 block widths.
+I chose to ignore these partial blocks.

 In my implementation, I used a HOG of 9 Bins.
 I used degrees: 0, 20, 40, 60, 80, 100, 120, 140, 160
 I proportionally devided values that fell between to bins based on nearness.